 When it comes to the best dry dog food made in Australia it was an easy choice, we really have to give it to Petzyo.

-They take quality to the limits, offering kibble that starts with top notch ingredients that has long term canine health in mind.
+They take quality to the limits, offering kibble that starts with top notch ingredients that have long term canine health in mind.

-In addition to extremely high quality protein as the top ingredient in all of their recipes, Petzyo's formula contain no grains, potatoes or other cheap fillers.
+In addition to extremely high quality protein as the top ingredient in all of their recipes, Petzyo's formula contains no grains, potatoes or other cheap fillers.
 You also won’t find any meat by-products or artificial preservatives.

 When it is all said and done, Petzyo's dry dog food is also great value, offering a better price per kilo that the other major dog food brands.

 Nutritional Analysis (Working Dog Formula)

 Our second choice for the best kibble in Australia is the Working Dog recipe by Stockman & Paddock.
 With 26% protein and real Australian beef as the number one ingredient, this is a formula fit for active dogs who deserve the very best in nutrition.

 One of the areas that make the Stockman and Paddock recipe unique is a focus on whole grains for sustained energy throughout the day.
 They also include lots of whole food superfoods to boost the natural nutrition of their kibble.
 Prebiotics are included to aid digestion.